etran8/BookBuddy/README.md

 # BookBuddy
-This BookBuddy application was developed to assist an aspiring author in promoting content for her new book.
+This BookBuddy application was developed to assist an aspiring author in promoting the content of her new book.
 The application offers three key functionalities:
 (1) AI-powered image and text generation,
 (2) web scraping to analyze search trends based on user-provided prompts.
 (3) A business finance tracker that enables users to input and delete financial records while keeping track of monthly and total expenses.